particle-iot/docs/src/content/reference/SDKs/android.md

 ParticleDeviceSetupLibrary.init(this.getApplicationContext(), MyMainActivity.class);
 ```
 ---
-The class passed in as the second argument to `init()` is used to return you to the
-"main activity" of your app once setup has completed (or whatever other activity you
+The class passed in as the second argument to `init()` is used to return you to a specified activity of your app once setup has completed.
-wish to start once setup is complete).

 #### Configure device Wi-Fi credentials without claiming it